TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update disks, see the special notes in the section above about the 'upgrade' command.

+        When adding or removing disks, the disks will be available to the VM in the order that the disks are included in the disks or add_disks array.

         To use these properties in a list output or lookup, use the format:

           disks.*.size   # for lookup matching any disk